recep2244/recep2244/README.md

 I am a structural bioinformatician with deep expertise in protein structure prediction, protein-ligand interaction modeling, immune repertoire modeling, and model quality assessment.
-My work has been benchmarked in blind assessments such as CASP, CAMEO, and BioCreative, and has contributed to tools used in both academic and industry pipelines, including collaborations with InstaDeep and BioNTech.
+My work has been benchmarked in blind assessments such as CASP,and CAMEO,and has contributed to tools used in both academic and industry pipelines, including collaborations with InstaDeep and BioNTech.

 ---